 Soaps have been made for millennia.
 Aside from making fire and cooking food, "saponifying" oil and fat into soap is one of the oldest and simplest chemical reactions known to humankind.
 In fact, the first soaps were accidentally made by fat dripping into the ashes of cooking fires.

 Soap is made by saponifying a fat or oil with an alkali.
 A fat or oil is a "triglyceride," which means that three fatty acids of various carbon lengths are attached to a glycerine backbone.
-The alkali is either sodium (for bars) or potassium (for liquids) hydroxide, made by running electricity through salt water.
+The alkali is either sodium (for bars) or potassium (for liquids) hydroxide, made by running

 The saponification process is a simple one-step reaction with no waste generated: the glycerine is split off from the fatty acids, and the fatty acids combine with the sodium or potassium to form soap, while the hydroxide forms water.
 The result is soap, glycerin and water (no alkali remains in our soaps).